SnowHydrology/drought_ML/doc/ml_with_random_forest.md

 ## Why tidymodels?

-Much like how the tidyverse is a group of packages for exploring, modifying, and plotting data, tidymodels provides a unified framework for statistical modeling in R. Its function-based approach allows for intuitive model set up while also letting the user make any necessary edits without changing the entire script.
+Much like how the `tidyverse` is a group of packages for exploring, modifying, and plotting data, `tidymodels` provides a unified framework for statistical modeling in R. Its function-based approach allows for intuitive model setup while also letting the user make any necessary edits without changing the entire script.

 ## Why random forest models?